nguyenthanhcong101096/ovian-assignment/README.md

 - Block known malicious domains.
 - Monitor and remove reported malicious links.
 - Consider showing a warning page before redirecting users to the destination.

+## AI Usage Disclosure

+AI was used as a discussion and review tool for project structure, design trade-offs, security considerations, scalability considerations, and test-case brainstorming.

+The final implementation, debugging, testing, and engineering decisions were completed and verified by me.